scrasmussen/tools/gnu/README.md

 You'll also want to know how to setup your own module files so you can load the packages as needed.
 I like to keep all my module files in the directory `~/local/lmod` and install packages under the `~/local/software/version-requiredpackage-version`.
-Use whatever type of install workflow as you'd like!!!
+Use whatever type of install workflow you'd like!!!

 1. Add `module use $HOME/path-to/lmod` to `.bashrc`.